gymnasium/gymcms/courses/take5/GYM-5052/index.md

 Here’s the website of Mina Markham.
 And here, I see the URL of her website <cite>mina.codes</cite>, which is a nifty way of signaling her specialty before you even visit the site, which is a very nice touch.

-And **tip number three**, make your tagline a conversation starter.
+And **tip number three:** Make your tagline a conversation starter.

 The very first piece of content that people see should be memorable and impactful.
 Assuming that it’s the tagline, here’s the difference between a good one and a great one.